jasperproject/jasperproject.github.io/documentation/api/standard/index.md

 The `handle` method will typically make active use of the user input (i.e., `text`), as in the following example.

+<h2 class="linked" id='priorities'><a href="#priorities" title="Permalink to this headline">What if user input is accepted by multiple modules?</a></h2>

+This is a valid concern.
+Say you have both the 'News' and 'Hacker News' modules installed on your Jasper device, and the user input is "What's on Hacker News?".
+The 'News' module accepts nay input with the (case-insensitive) string "news" in it; the 'Hacker News' module accepts any input with the (case-insensitive) string "hacker news" in it.
+So both would accept this input; but running more than one module is somewhat nonsensical.
+Which gets priority?

+The more reasonable choice would be to pass it to the 'Hacker News' module.
+Why?
+It has more specific requirements on accepting user input and will trigger fewer false positives.
+The key idea, then, is to give a higher 'priority' to modules that accept more specific user input.

+Modules can thus define an optional attribute `PRIORITY`, which should be an integer.
+Priorities work like CSS [z-indices](http://www.w3schools.com/cssref/pr_pos_z-index.asp): their absolute value is meaningless, as modules are merely sorted by their priorities.

+In the above example, the 'Hacker News' module defines `PRIORITY = 4`, while the 'News' module defines `PRIORITY = 3`.
+So if we're passed in "What's on Hacker News?", the 'Hacker News' module will be checked first and will subsequently be passed in the input.

+If a module does not define a `PRIORITY`, it will be defaulted to 0.
+Note that the 'Unclear' module has `PRIORITY` equal to Python's smallest possible integer.

 <h2 class="linked" id='user-interaction'><a href="#user-interaction" title="Permalink to this headline">User Interaction</a></h2>

 Some modules require user interaction.
 For example, in the News module (_News.py_), we ask the user if they want to be emailed links to the top headlines.